Student, Camp & Sports Physicals

 Employment Physical Examination Requirements

-Physical examinations involve measuring physical ability, testing for alcohol and drugs, and other assessments.
+Physical examinations can involve measuring physical ability, testing for alcohol and drugs, and/or other assessments.
 These exams can often help determine if an individual is fit to take on a position that involves any degree of physical ability or manual labor.

 Employment Physical Examinations typically analyze: